okrayum/jtc-w2d1/task1_curl_script/README.md

-# Task 1 Curl Scripting Assignment
+# Task 1: curl Scripting

 Curl is a command line tool for doing all sorts of URL manipulations and transfers.